-The Department of Justice and Department of Housing and Urban Development are jointly responsible for enforcing the Federal Fair Housing Act, which prohibits discrimination in housing on the basis of:
+The Department of Justice and the Department of Housing and Urban Development are jointly responsible for enforcing the Federal Fair Housing Act, which prohibits discrimination in housing on the basis of:

 - National origin